MikeTolma10/NotationStudio/README.md

 ## Comprehend
 NotationStudio also provides NoteAnalyzer, a miniature program that gives the user a note to drag up/down the five-line staff.
 The note's frequency, as well as its respective major and minor root scales, are provided.
 This allows for the users education on music theory to flourish!

+## Download
+Wondering how to download and and start composing on NotationStudio?
+It's simple!
+Click on the 'Releases' tab of this repository, and download the zipped folder of the release of your choice.
+Thank you for the interest in the program.

+   Kind regards,
+   Michael Tolmajian

 ## Trivia
 1) NotationStudio took two months to create.